ArkTechMC/SongsOfWar/README.md

 - Supporolift: Pull the entity you are looking at in 20 blocks.
 - Supporekesis: Stop all entities related to aggressium songs in 20 blocks and explode them.
 (No damage)
+- Supporoform: Spend experience to smelt items.
+Also, this is the only way to gain ender knight armors in survival.

 </details>